 o Interest Receivable for interest due on or before June 30 but not received as of June 30.

-o In each Governmental Fund, Non-spendable fund balance for the balances reported as Non-Current Loan Receivables.
+o In the General Fund, Non-spendable fund balance for the balances reported as Non-Current Loan Receivables.

 Agencies that have loan receivables at June 30 or any transactions related to loan receivables during the fiscal year ended June 30 must complete a Loan and Note Receivables Summary Form to provide the Comptroller General's Office with information to properly report the balances.
 With the implementation of the South Carolina Enterprise Information System (SCEIS) the agencies have the capability of reflecting the transactions within the book of accounting records.
 SCEIS balances should be examined in conjunction with the completion of the forms.